---WARNINGS AND PRECAUTIONS---
+---WARNINGS AND PRECAUTIONS---

-- Infections: Delay KESIMPTA administration in patients with an active infection until the infection is resolved.
+- Infections: Serious, including life-threatening and fatal infections, have occurred in patients treated with anti-CD20 therapies.
+Delay KESIMPTA administration in patients with an active infection until the infection is resolved.
 Vaccination with live-attenuated or live vaccines is not recommended during treatment with KESIMPTA and after discontinuation, until B-cell repletion.
-(5.1) - Injection-Related Reactions: Management for injection-related reactions depends on the type and severity of the reaction.
-(5.2) - Reduction in Immunoglobulins: Monitor the level of immunoglobulins at the beginning, during, and after discontinuation of treatment with KESIMPTA until B-cell repletion.
+(5.1) - Injection-Related Reactions and Hypersensitivity Reactions: Management for injection-related reactions and hypersensitivity reactions depends on the type and severity of the reaction.
+(4, 5.2) - Reduction in Immunoglobulins: Monitor the level of immunoglobulins at the beginning, during, and after discontinuation of treatment with KESIMPTA until B-cell repletion.
 Consider discontinuing KESIMPTA if a patient develops a serious opportunistic infection or recurrent infections if immunoglobulin levels indicate immune compromise.
 (5.3) - Fetal Risk: May cause fetal harm based on animal data.
 Advise females of reproductive potential of the potential risk to a fetus and to use an effective method of contraception during treatment and for 6 months after stopping KESIMPTA.
 (5.4, 8.1)

------ADVERSE REACTIONS------
+---ADVERSE REACTIONS-